Frequently Asked Questions for DIA Reporting Entities

 The relevant obligations differ depending on whether a wire transfer is domestic or international.

 In summary, an Ordering Institution of a wire transfer must identify and verify the identity of the originator of a wire transfer.
 Relevant information (which differs depending whether it is a domestic or international wire transfer) must be transmitted to the next reporting entity in the chain, and in turn, through to the Beneficiary Institution.
 The Beneficiary Institution therefore has visibility of who is sending money to its client.
-If a Beneficiary Institution does not receive the required information with a wire transfer, it is required to use appropriate risk based procedures for handling its receipt of those funds and consider whether the wire transfer constitutes a suspicious activity.
+If a Beneficiary Institution does not receive the required information with a wire transfer, it is required to use appropriate risk-based procedures for handling its receipt of those funds and consider whether the wire transfer constitutes a suspicious activity.
 Further information is available in the Wire Transfer Guidance (PDF, 153KB).

 Where a wire transfer is an international wire transfer of $1,000 or more, there is also the requirement that an Ordering and Beneficiary Institution submit an international wire transfer prescribed transaction report (IFT-PTR) to the New Zealand Police Financial Intelligence Unit (FIU).

-For the application of the wire transfer and IFT-PTR provisions for law firms and accountants, please refer to questions 65-67 in Section K at the end of these FAQs.
 For the application of the wire transfer and IFT-PTR provisions to money remitters that utilise an informal or hawala system of money transfer, please refer to the Department’s information sheet on this subject

 Enhanced CDD - Source of wealth or source of funds